-Business Services delivers a shared service across Council, working closely with all internal departments to ensure budgetary and financial compliance and technology enablement.
+Business Services delivers a shared service Operational plan performance was as across Council, working closely with all internal departments to ensure budgetary and financial compliance and technology enablement.

 Both the Financial Services and the Asset & Risk Management functions continued their focus from the previous period of strengthening Council's management reporting, long-term strategic modelling capabilities and through the effective usage of dashboard reporting for operational leaders, enhanced data decisioning capacity across the organisation.
 Regional connectivity analysis, solutioning and device management were key deliverables for the Information Technology function.